Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Results

 \subsection{Environmental dependence of stellar mass functions}

+We now examine how the stellar-mass spectrum itself depends on the formation environment.
 We first summarise the main trends of the scalar indicators of the first-star mass spectrum shown in Figures~\ref{fig:Vsv-Mstarmax} and \ref{fig:Vsv-fmassbin}.
 Across all halo Classes and streaming-velocity ranges, the typical maximum stellar mass per halo is of order $10^{3}\,\msun$.
 Therefore, very massive first stars are a common outcome in our sample.
 Low-$\vsv$ haloes tend to have somewhat lower maximum masses.
-At higher $\vsv$, $\langle \Mstarmax \rangle$is typically a few $\times 10^{3}\,\msun$, but varies non-monotonically between bins and can reach $\sim\!10^{4}\,\msun$ in some environments.
+At higher $\vsv$, $\langle \Mstarmax \rangle$ is typically a few $\times 10^{3}\,\msun$, but varies non-monotonically between bins and can reach $\sim\!10^{4}\,\msun$ in some environments.

 The mass-bin fractions highlight three particularly important regimes.
 First, the fraction of stars in the $10$--$40\,\msun$ range, $f_{10-40}$, is small in all environments, typically at the level of a few per cent and generally below $\sim\!0.1$, occasionally reaching $\sim\!0.1$--$0.15$.
-Within our halo sample, first-star formation is therefore strongly biased toward either lower masses below $20\,\msun$ or higher masses above $40\,\msun$, with only a minor contribution from the $20$--$40\,\msun$ interval that is most relevant for enriching long-lived second-generation stars in the Milky Way.
+Within our halo sample, first-star formation is therefore strongly biased toward either lower masses below $10\,\msun$ or higher masses above $40\,\msun$, with only a minor contribution from the $10$--$40\,\msun$ interval that is most relevant for enriching long-lived second-generation stars in the Milky Way.

 Second, the PISN progenitor range, $120 \le \Mstar/\msun < 260$, carries a substantial fraction $f_{120-260} \sim 0.1$--$0.3$ in many groups, especially for Class {\it High} and Class {\it Middle} haloes.
 Even Class {\it Low} haloes maintain non-negligible values $f_{120-260} \sim 0.1$--$0.2$, implying that PISN-capable first stars are not rare in the environments we consider.